yuanzhiyuan/SOView/.ipynb_checkpoints/README-checkpoint.md

 ![MS](Images/soview.png)

-## Cite

-<br>If you find SOView to be useful in your research, please consider citing:
+## If you find SOView to be useful in your research, please consider citing:
 <br> TBD